Mildew remover poisoning

 Agency for Toxic Substances and Disease Registry (ATSDR) website.
-Medical management guidelines for calcium hypochlorite and sodium hypochlorite.
+Medical management guidelines for calcium hypochlorite.

 Hoyte C. Caustics.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 148.

 Mofenson HC, Caraccio TR, McGujigan M, Greensher J. Medical toxicology.
 In: Kellerman RD, Rakel DP, eds.
 Conn's Current Therapy 2022.
 Philadelphia, PA: Elsevier; 2022:1372-1425.

 Reviewed by: Jesse Borke, MD, CPE, FAAEM, FACEP, Attending Physician at Kaiser Permanente, Orange County, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.